 There is not only great music, but unbelievable food options, one-of-a-kind shopping and the best people watching in the state.

-Q: If someone was visiting from out of town, what are the top things you think they should do on South Congress?
+Q: What are the top things to do on South Congress?

 A: I think start at the beginning (Congress Avenue Bridge) to see the bats fly at dusk.
 Follow that up with a seafood dinner and people-watching on the patio at Perla’s.
 After dinner, stroll up to visit to Allen’s Boots, which is always a treat for visitors since they have some of the best boots and greatest selections anywhere.

-Q: What is the best time of year to see the bats?
+Q: What is the best time of year to see the bats in Austin?

 A: Late summer.
 The population of the bats actually grows by more than 50% in the later summer as the bats migrate to Austin to have their babies.
 By the end of summer, the entire colony (babies and all) are taking off at dusk.
 It’s truly a sight to see!